 9.1.1 Types of Subsidiary Organizations.
 Subsidiary organizations may be, but are not limited to, Branches, Younger Member Forums/Groups, Technical Groups, and local Institute Chapters.
 Names of subsidiary organizations shall be as set forth in the Society’s governing documents.

 9.1.2 Formation.
-Formation of subsidiary organizations shall be subject to the approval of the Section Board of Directors and such other requirements as may be established by the Society.
+Formation of subsidiary organizations shall be subject to the approval of the Virginia Section Board of Directors and such other requirements as may be established by the Society.
 Formation of Branches shall also be subject to the approval of the Region Board of Governors.
 Bylaws of subsidiary organizations shall be approved by the Section Board before becoming effective.

 9.1.3 Branches.
 Branches of the Section may be created.
 Procedures for creating a Branch shall be as follows: